xpipe-io/xpipe/SECURITY.md

 All sensitive information is encrypted when it is saved to disk on your local machine using AES with either:

-- A custom master lock key that can be set by you in the settings menu (This option is only as secure as the password you choose)
+- A custom master key that can be set by you in the settings menu (This option is only as secure as the password you choose)
 - A somewhat dynamically generated key (This option can be reverse engineered though, there is no way of perfectly securing your data without any custom key)